paralo-official/routing-controllers/README.md

 Allows to create controller classes with methods as actions that handle requests.
 You can use routing-controllers with [express.js][1] or [koa.js][2].

+**This fork supports ES modules properly, replaces all internal `require` calls for optional dependency loading with `import` statements, and removes CJS support.**

 # Table of Contents

 - [Installation](#installation)